 11. Learn how to put on eyeliner

-I’ve not crossed this one out yet either as it’s obviously going to be a work in progress – it takes time and patience to create a beautiful garden.
+I’ve not crossed this one out yet as it’s obviously going to continue to be a work in progress – it takes time and patience to create a beautiful garden.
 In November 2016 we finally bit the bullet after saving up for ages and had landscapers come in to sort out the scrubby patch of ‘grass’ (ahem, weeds) that was our back garden.
-We now have a raised lawn, borders with space for plants and flowers, a trellis to hide the bins, and a patio.
-Sadly we lost the pretty jasmine I planted to the crazy snow we had earlier this year during what felt like the longest winter ever.
-I feel quite sad about that – it was doing so well.
-I’ve now planted a couple of roses and some evergreen shrubs too so fingers crossed they fare a little better.
+We now have a raised lawn with borders, a trellis to hide the bins, and a patio.
+I’ve now planted the borders with a couple of roses, some evergreen shrubs and lots of colourful Spring bulbs, so it’s getting there slowly.

 13. Experience hot tub cinema